 Local tip: You can also order taxis with apps like EasyTaxi and Tappsi.
-However, as of January 31, 2020 Uber will no longer operate in Colombia.
+In addition, learn about using Uber in Colombia.

 There are a lot of perks to building your own Colombia itinerary, like saving money spent on expensive tours, prioritizing which Colombia’s highlights you want to see, and getting to explore the most unique parts of Colombia.
 And since Colombia offers unique experiences for every traveler, you’re basically guaranteed a one-of-a-kind trip.